-With the start of a new year I was thinking about the real successes (in a marketing sense) from the last 12 months, then about how the successes of 2015 will come about.
+With the start of a new year I was thinking about the real successes (in a marketing sense) from the last 12 months.
 What will be the highlights of the next 12 months?
-The starting point is, what considerations should go in to your ‘Content Marketing Strategy’ for 2015?
+What considerations should go in to your content marketing strategy for 2015?

-First, ‘Content Marketing Strategy’ is a bit of a buzz phrase.
-Like ‘Core competence’ or ‘Synergy’, it’s a bit vague.
-It’s actually a combination of two principals:
+First, ‘content marketing strategy’ is a bit of a buzz phrase.
+Like ‘core competence’ or ‘synergy’, it’s a bit vague.
+It’s actually a combination of two principles:

-Below is a checklist to help anyone aspiring to promote their business or service successfully.
-Whether it’s a one person set-up or an international blue chip, you can never repute that sometimes it’s all about getting the basics right!
+Below are checklists to help anyone aspiring to promote their business or service successfully.
+Whether it’s a one-person set-up or an international blue chip, you can never repute that sometimes it’s all about getting the basics right!

-The more accurate this is, the better you can tailor your content to attract and identify the best platform to reach this group. for exmaple, it’s not prudent to focus aggressively on video for social media if your target audience is in the 70+ age bracket
+The more accurate this is, the better you can tailor your content to attract and identify the best platform to reach this group.
+For example, it’s not prudent to focus aggressively on video for social media if your target audience is in the 70+ age bracket.

-Is there a specific business area or sub category of your offering that this marketing content is aimed at?
-Consider the branding influences it takes and how the audience will read them, based on their wants, needs and influences.
-Think about how the customer journey will roll out if they are communicated via other channels – will they all line up with the master brand identity?
+Is there a specific business area or subcategory that this marketing content is aimed at?
+Consider the branding influences it draws from and how the audience will read them, based on their wants, needs and influences.
+Think about how the customer journey will roll out if they are communicated via other channels.
+Will they all line up with the master brand identity?

 With technology providing us with near limitless avenues for tracking our success, the options to measure are plentiful.
 Either dedicated phone lines, email responses or – king of digital marketing – the mouse click!
 Google Analytics can track click-through from content along with the time spent on landing page and journey of the user on arrival.